MaxBlaushild/ts/README.md

 By the end of this lesson, students should be able to:

-- Explain the difference between ES6 and TypeScript
+- Explain the relationship between ES6 and TypeScript
 - Understand what type definitions are and why they are necessary
 - Read and write TypeScript code that employs typing
 - Use classes and interfaces to make their code more readable and maintainable